INHERITANCE OF SHADOW SERIES

 Dave Wozniak aka Polish

 Name’s Dave Wozniak but no one calls me that.
-Everyone says Polish, because I am, and it stuck almost as quick as my sentence did.
+Everyone calls me Polish, and the nickname stuck almost as quick as my sentence did.

 On paper I’m doing twenty years for attempted murder.
-Yeah, I know, it looks ugly, and it sounded worse in court the way they laid it all out but there’s a lot more to it than people think.
+Yeah, I know, it looks bad, and it sounded worse in court the way they spun it, laid it all out like I had a history, but, the real truth is there’s more to it than people think.
 I’m no saint, but I’m not the man people think I am when they hear my charge sheet.

 What matters now is this, George saved my life.
 Properly saved it.
-In here you expect snakes, not someone who will stand in front of a blade for you.
-I never thought I’d meet a bloke like him, never mind share a cell with him.
+In here you expect snakes or passers by, not someone who’ll stand in front of a blade for you.
+I never thought I’d meet a bloke like that, never mind share a cell with him.
 I owe him everything, and I’m not the kind of man who forgets a debt like that.

 Natalia Saavedra Valencia